 • We are an inclusive school that holds a student’s physical, emotional and social development as a priority

-• The Head of Service and Head of Education have overall responsibility for the pastoral, medical and social care of every student who attends.
+• The Head of Service and Head Teacher have overall responsibility for the pastoral, medical and social care of every student who attends.

 • Students receive additional support from the professionals within our site specific Multi-Disciplinary Team.
 These include: Practice Lead, Clinical Psychologist, Assistant Psychologist, Behaviour Therapist, Occupational Therapist, Speech and Language Therapist, and Therapy Assistant

 • All pupils receive 1:1 support from trained support workers throughout the day.
-These Support Workers are line managed by Care Managers.
+These Support Workers are line managed by members of the education team or Care Managers for residential students.

 4b HOW DOES THE SCHOOL MANAGE THE ADMINISTRATION OF MEDICINES?